Tenoywil/CaribEX/docs/COMPONENTS.md

 ## Overview

-This guide provides detailed information about the CaribX component library, including usage examples, props interfaces, and best practices.
+This guide provides detailed information about the CaribEX component library, including usage examples, props interfaces, and best practices.

 ---